ViaHero · October 9, 2018

 - Things cool off again in October and November with temperatures around 76 degrees.

-If you want to know more about transportation in Cuba, Lianet is a local expert and can help you out.
+If you want to know more about traveling in Cuba, Lianet is a local expert and can help you out.

 COST OF TRAVEL TO CUBA: PEAK SEASON VS. OFF-SEASON

 Some costs of travel are constant all year long, but some things, like plane tickets and accommodations, vary in cost depending on the time of year.
 Here’s a quick reference guide.